 The story of Atlantis - as it was not passed down.
 Plato writes about Atlantis in two of his dialogues - Atlantis that sank into the sea.
 The tale of the sunk Atlantis comes down to us through Plato.
 Or does it?
 One problem is that Plato's dialogue Timaeus opens with "the greatest action which the Athenians ever did . . . through the lapse of time and the destruction of the actors, it has not come down to us."
 [Emphasis added]

 Stop there.
-If a story has not come down to us, telling it at length will not do outside the realm of fiction and fantasy.
+If a story has not come down to us, telling it at length might amount to relating fiction and fantasy.

 Historically speaking, Plato's story has a major flaw or four, to say the least.
 And there were probably few Athenians in the Athens area at the time he puts the tale in.
 Athenans were perhaps living in caves at the time.
 And where was the fabled Atlantis beyond Gibraltar?

 A case for Santorini and a volcanic eruption

 Plato's dialogues Timaeus and Critias, written in 360 BC, contain the earliest references to Atlantis.
 In them, Plato tells of an Atlantean attack on Athens at a time when there might not have been any Athens to attack.
 Its recorded history goes around 3,400 years back in time, and the oldest known remnant of humans there is a cave that has been dated to between the 11th and 7th centuries BC.